Suyashtnt/JARMDocs/source/Blocks/Block_Of_Ruby.rst

 =============
 Block of ruby
 =============
-A block of ruby is a way to store your rubies. beacons do not work with this yet, support soon ;)
+A block of ruby is a way to store your :doc:`rubies <../Items/ruby>`. beacons do not work with this yet, support soon ;)

 .. image:: ../.static/ruby_block.png